stacey-w-taylor/synapseDocs/_articles/files_and_versioning.md

 ##### Web

 Navigate to the **Files** tab of the project to which you would like to add the file.
-Click on the Tools Menu and then on **Upload or Link to File** to upload a local file from your computer or to link to a URL.
+Click on **File Tools** and then on **Upload or Link to File** to upload a local file from your computer or to link to a URL.

 ##### Command line